EOxServer/eoxserver/docs/sphinx/en/rfc/rfc10.rst

 Initially it is planned that *soap_proxy* supports WCS 2.0.
 WCS 1.1 is a low priority.
+The possibility should be investigated to generalize *soap_proxy* to enable support of other protocols such as WPS .

 *Soap_proxy* is implemented as a Web Service using the Axis2/C framework [AXIS], plugged into a standard Apache HTTP server via its